 The notion of gene therapy targeting T1D is fascinating, isn’t it?

 Certainly, it is.
 I think right now the best developing therapies are the beta cell encapsulation and transplants.
 But in the future, who knows what gene therapy will lead to?

 As a T1D, do you follow the progress of diabetes research too?

 I certainly do follow it and find diabetes research interesting.
 I talk to the researchers at Penn Medicine, who work on diabetes and beta cell transplants.

 Thanks for taking the time to talk with us, Dr. Weissman!
-We so appreciate all the years of work you and your colleagues have put into creating critical solutions for public health crises.
+Our Diabetes Community so appreciates all the years of work you and your colleagues have put into creating critical solutions for public health crises.

-- - - - - -
+- - - - - - - - - -